hdzcalmir/travelnik/README.md

 then,

 `npm run dev` for starting dev environemnt

-`npm start` for strating production environment
+`npm start` for starting production environment

 To start backend we need to enter server directory and run command: